Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Open-loop Model

 We assume that the control input $u$ takes the form

 where the brainstem component $u_b$ is generated through a brainstem-only pathway, while the cerebellar component $u_c$ is generated by a side pathway through the cerebellum.
 The reference signal $r$ is treated as a persistent unmeasurable disturbance acting on the oculomotor system.
 The eye position $x$ is assumed to be unavailable for direct measurement \cite{CARPENTER72, GUTHRIE83,KELLER71}.
-The vestibular system provides a measurement of the head angular velocity $\dot{x}_h$ to the brainstem but not directly to the cerebellum \cite{LISBERGER09}, and it does not provide the head position $x_h$ \cite{ROBINSON81}.
-Finally, we assume that the cerebellum receives a measurement of the retinal error $e$ (or a scaled version of it) based on retinal information supplied by the superior colliculus \cite{BASSO00,GLASAUER03,KRAUZLIS97}.
+The vestibular system provides a measurement of the head angular velocity $\dot{x}_h$ to the brainstem but not directly to the cerebellum \cite{GERRITS89,ROBINSON81}, and it does not provide the head position $x_h$ \cite{ROBINSON81}.
+Finally, we assume that both the brainstem and the cerebellum receive a measurement of the retinal error $e$ (or a scaled version of it) based on retinal information supplied by a brain region such as the superior colliculus \cite{BASSO00,GLASAUER03,KRAUZLIS97}.

 Because we assume the retinal error is available for measurement, it is unnecessary to have measurements of $x$ or $x_h$ since, in theory, these signals can be reconstructed based on observability through $e$.
 In practice, the phylogenetically older brainstem likely evolved without the benefits of observability; therefore, it receives certain measurements (such as $\dot{x}_h$) directly.
 Moreover, there is reason to believe a brainstem-only pathway serves the VOR to cancel voluntary head movements, while the cerebellum serves to cancel exogenous, involuntary head movements and target motion.

-To model this aspect, we define $\alpha_x \in \RR$ and $\alpha_h \in \RR$ to be constant (or slowly varying) parameters, and we define the brainstem-only pathway of the control input to be
+To model the brainstem, we start from Robinson's parallel pathway model \cite{SKAVENSKI73} consisting of two parallel pathways that combine to form the motor command; that is, $u = u_v + u_n$, where $u_v$ is carried on the direct pathway, and $u_n$ corresponds to the indirect pathway.
+The signal $u_n$ is the output of the {\em brainstem neural integrator} \cite{SKAVENSKI73}.
+Invoking equation (3) in \cite{ROBINSON74B}, the neural integrator is modeled as a leaky integrator: